Does this test have other names?

 What is this test?

-This test looks for antibodies against a certain cell marker called a human leukocyte antigen (HLA) in your blood.
-The test is used if you need an organ transplant, to help find an organ that's as close to yours as possible.
+This test checks your blood for antibodies against a cell marker called a human leukocyte antigen (HLA).
+The test is done if you need an organ transplant, to help find a donor organ that will work in your body.
 Different forms of the HLA antibody are involved in autoimmune diseases.
 These are diseases in which the body attacks its own tissues.
 The HLA test has also been used to identify these diseases.

-HLAs play an important role in protecting you from infections—but they also make organ transplantation more challenging.
+HLAs play an important role in protecting you from infections.
+But they also make organ transplantation more complex.
 HLAs are protein markers found on nearly all of your body's cells.
-They help tell your immune system which cells belong to your body—and shouldn't be attacked—and which ones are invaders that your immune system needs to fight.
+They help tell your immune system which cells belong to your body—and shouldn't be attacked.
+And they tell which ones are invaders that your immune system needs to fight.

 Before an organ transplant, healthcare providers match the recipient and donor HLAs.

-An additional issue arises in people who need a transplant and have antibodies against HLAs.
+Some people who need a transplant and have antibodies against HLAs.
 Most people don't have these antibodies.
-But women who have been pregnant and people who have had previous blood transfusions or transplants may have these antibodies.
-These antibodies can cause you to reject a transplanted organ right away or they may cause the organ to fail over time.
+But women who have been pregnant and people who have had blood transfusions or transplants may have these antibodies.
+These antibodies can cause your body to reject a transplanted organ right away.
+Or they may cause the organ to stop working over time.

 In order to find an acceptable match, it's important that your healthcare provider measure any HLA antibodies in your bloodstream.